top of page

 Neurologic: Neuropathy, vertigo/dizziness

-Mental Health: Mild to moderate depression (not severe), anxiety, fatigue, insomnia, somatization, ADD, OCD, Seasonal affective disorder.
+Mental Health: Mild to moderate depression (not severe), anxiety, fatigue, insomnia, somatization, ADD, OCD, SAD (seasonal affective disorder).
 Among other neurotransmitter effects, St Johns Wort has effects that are similar to SSRI medication used to treat depression and anxiety (selective serotonin reuptake inhibitors).

 * * *